 A third arrangement is frequently advocated as an option, namely "sovereign free association."
 Sovereign free association, would provide Puerto Rico with full sovereignty, allowing Puerto Rico to control its own foreign economic relations, including membership in international organizations, while its people retained U.S. citizenship.
 This option, however, would not be possible under the U.S. constitution.
 As stated gently in the 2011 Report by the President's Task Force on Puerto Rico's Status, sovereign free association would be "constitutionally problematic."
-As difficult as it would be to establish either of the other two alternatives to the current status of Puerto Rico, sovereign free association, which would require amendment of the U.S. Constitution, cannot be viewed as a possible option, and therefore its implications will not be considered here.
+As difficult as it would be to establish either of the other two alternatives to the current status of Puerto Rico, sovereign free association, which would require amendment of the U.S. Constitutions will not be considered here.